-Our team is led by Founder, Chief Executive Officer, Tom Moran, Senior PIM Portfolio Manager; ranked by Barron’s1 as the #1 Advisor in Florida for the past 10 years.
-In addition to three CERTIFIED FINANCIAL PLANNERTM Professionals, two Chartered Financial Analyst® charterholders, three Master of Business Administration (MBA) degree holders and a Certificate in Investment Performance Measurement (CIPM®) holder, our team includes 33 people dedicated specifically to serving existing clients.
+Our team is led by Chairman, CEO and CIO, Tom Moran, ranked by Barron’s as the #1 Advisor in Florida for the past 10 years.
+In addition to three CERTIFIED FINANCIAL PLANNERTM (CFP) Professionals, two Chartered Financial Analyst® (CFA) charterholders, three Master of Business Administration (MBA) degree holders, one Chartered Retirement Planning Counselor® (CRPC) and a Certificate in Investment Performance Measurement® (CIPM) holder, our team includes over 40 people dedicated specifically to serving existing clients.

 We’re here with attentive, professional client service to answer your questions and make sure you’re informed every step of the way.